A Very Efficient Korea Itinerary for 7 Days

 Stop 2: Namwon

-You don’t have to do this if you’re exhausted, but I love Namwon, and it has the best food in the whole country (again, not so humble opinion), so I always recommend stopping here.
+You don’t have to do this if you’re exhausted, but I love Namwon, and it has the best food in the whole country (again, in my not-so-humble opinion), so I always recommend stopping here.

 Grab a taxi back to Jeonju’s train station and then catch any of the trains down to Namwon.
 It’s fine to take the slower, cheaper trains now because the time difference isn’t that big!

-You should get in around golden hour, so head over to Gwanghallu to see Namwon’s biggest attraction and learn about Chunhyangga, which is Korea’s Romeo + Juliet but much happier and more focused on the female lead, Chunhyang.
+You should get in around golden hour, so head over to Gwanghallu (광한루) to see Namwon’s biggest attraction and learn about Chunhyangga, which is Korea’s Romeo + Juliet but much happier and more focused on the female lead, Chunhyang.
+It’s open until 8:00 or 9:00 PM depending on the season, so you should have plenty of time.

 For dinner, you have a few options, and you really can’t go wrong with any of them:

-• Go to 25시 (25-shi) for my favorite dish EVER — 뼈다귀탕 (bbyeo-da-gwi-tang).
+- Go to 25시 (25-shi) for my favorite dish EVER — 뼈다귀탕 (bbyeo-da-gwi-tang).
 I honestly still think about how much I love this dish.
 If 25시 is too crowded, walk along that street as there are other restaurants that serve it too.
+But if you can, go here.
+It’s truly my favorite place in the world; I think about this place all the time and salivate.

-• Head across the river to get naengmyun at 봉가면옥 (bong-ga-myeon-ok).
-It’s seriously the BEST naengmyun I’ve ever had, and I dream about that broth even now.
+- Head across the river to get naengmyun at 봉가면옥 (bong-ga-myeon-ok).
+It’s seriously the BEST naengmyun I’ve ever had.

 Evening

 If you stay overnight in Namwon, I know of a few options.
-The Kensington Hotel is the main one and they opened up a fancy hanok stay before I left, but I don’t know anyone who’s stayed there.
-Namwon also has a hanok stay area, and Mua Guesthouse is run by a lovely couple who’s friends with some of my friends.
+The Kensington Hotel is the main one and they also opened up a fancy hanok stay before I left, but I don’t know anyone who’s stayed there.
+For budget, Mua Guesthouse is run by a lovely couple who’s friends with some of my friends.

 Or you can push on and get the train to Suncheon.
 Again, any train is fine because they all take under an hour.
 If you stay the night in Suncheon, then stay in the same area as the train station or bus terminal.